 2.1.
-Provide supportive infrastructure and efficient services to facilitate research.
+Provide supportive infrastructure and efficient services to facilitate research

-Collaborative research requires funding, space, equipment, multi-disciplinary expertise, technical support and many other resources.
-We are committed to supporting our research teams and their mission of advancing one health by promoting shared resources of space and equipment, establishing best practices for laboratory operations and protocols, centralizing grants administration and facilitating collaborations across the school, campus, UC system and outside agencies and private industry.
+Collaborative research requires funding, space, equipment, multi-disciplinary expertise, technical support, and many other resources.
+We are committed to supporting our research teams and their mission of advancing one health by promoting shared resources of space and equipment, establishing best practices for laboratory operations and protocols, centralizing grants administration and facilitating collaborations across the school, campus, UC system and with outside agencies and private industry.

 a.
 Define shared resources and appropriate policies to fund and administer them.